MMRad-22K: A Structured Multimodal Evidence Dataset for Chest X-ray Report Generation: MMRad-22K for CXR Report Generation

-\textbf{A Baseline Finetuned on MMRad-IVL.} We fine-tune the Anole-Zebra-CoT~\cite{li2025zebra} model on the MMRad-IVL dataset, leveraging the training framework established by Chern et al.~\cite{chern2025thinking}.
-We employ LoRA~\cite{hu2022lora} on the query, key, and value projections of the attention modules with a rank $r = 16$ and a scaling factor $\alpha = 32$.
-The optimization process span 50,000 steps on two NVIDIA H800 GPUs.
-We utilize a learning rate of $1 \times 10^{-5}$ and a batch size of 2.
+\textbf{Dataset Split.} We randomly split MMRad-22K at the patient level.
+Following this protocol, 237 patients are reserved for testing, while the remaining 7738 patients are used for training.

-\textbf{Existing LVLMs.} To further investigate the generalization capabilities of existing models and the complexity of MMRad-IVL, we benchmark seven additional state-of-the-art understaning-only and unified LVLMs in a zero-shot setting.
-We employ prompting strategies to guide each model to describe features region-by-region, predict corresponding bounding boxes, generate localized images (for unified models), and ultimately synthesize these findings into a complete radiology report.
+\textbf{Baseline Model.} We adopt Anole-7B~\cite{chern2024anole} as the base unified LVLM because of its native multimodal autoregressive generation capability, as shown in Fig.~\ref{figanole}.
+Unlike conventional LVLMs designed primarily for visual understanding, Anole enables unified generation over both textual and visual tokens within a single autoregressive framework, making it suitable for modeling the multimodal evidence structures in MMRad-22K and the final radiology report within one generation process.
+We fine-tune the model using LoRA~\cite{hu2022lora} applied to the query, key, and value projections of the attention modules with rank $r=16$ and scaling factor $\alpha=32$, leveraging the training framework established in~\cite{chern2025thinking}.
+Training is conducted for 50,000 steps on two NVIDIA H800 GPUs using a learning rate of $1\times10^{-5}$ and batch size 2.